fatchan/jschan/README.md

 If you use cloudflare, please read [these](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs-Logging-visitor-IP-addresses-with-mod-cloudflare-) [articles](https://support.cloudflare.com/hc/en-us/articles/200168236-Configuring-Cloudflare-IP-Geolocation) to setup proper IP forwarding and geolocation headers.
 Similar steps would apply to other CDNs/reverse proxies.
 There are also 2 config entries in configs/main.js, `ipHeader` and `countryCodeHeader` that you can tweak for jschan to use different headers for country code or real visitor IP.

-A snippets folder is also included for advanced users to better organise and more easily customise the nginx configuration.
+Also included is an "nginx_advanced" config, and a snippets folder for advanced users who want to better organise and more easily customise the nginx configuration.
+It functions the same as the normal nginx.example, but you need to create the snippets folder in /etc/nginx/snippets, and copy the example snippets.

 **7. Clone this repo, browse to the folder and set some things up**